cchndl/secop-site/source/spec/protocol.rst

 ~~~~~~

 When activated, update messages are delivered without explicit request
 from the client.
-The value is a `Data report`_, i.e. a JSON array with the value as its first
+The value is a :ref:`data-report`, i.e. a JSON array with the value as its first
-element, and an JSON object containing the `Qualifiers`_ as its second element.
+element, and an JSON object containing the :ref:`qualifiers` as its second element.

 If an error occurs while determining a parameter, an ``error_update`` message has to be sent,
-which includes an <`Error Report`_> stating the problem.
+which includes an <:ref:`error-report`> stating the problem.

 Example: